github/docs/content/github/managing-subscriptions-and-notifications-on-github/managing-notifications-from-your-inbox.md

 #### Supported `org:` queries

 To filter notifications by organization, you can use the  `org` query.
-The organization is the owner of the asset (a repository, for example) for which you are being notified on {% data variables.product.prodname_dotcom %}.
+The organization to specify is the owner of the asset (a repository, for example) for which you are being notified on {% data variables.product.prodname_dotcom %}.
 This query is useful if you belong to several organizations, and want to see notifications for a specific organization.

 For example, to see notifications from the octo-org organization, use `org:octo-org`.